Despite decentralisation and growth further afield, Businesses, Government and the wider populace will continue to come to the Sydney CBD.

 In 1926, the City underground Railway opened.
 The City Circle line was completed in 1956.
 Even in 1932, when the Sydney Harbour Bridge opened, there were four railway tracks of which two remain and two became Tram lines and were removed in 1958.

-Of the two tracks that were used by the Tramways these were to form part of a Railway to the Northern Suburbs.
+Of the two tracks that were used by the Tramways these were to form part of a Railway to the Northern Beaches.

 After all these are YOUR RAILWAYS: OUR FUTURE